 - Eat a light dinner, ideally by 6 pm.

 - Turn of all screens one hour before bedtime

 - Whip up a natural nightcap, about 45 minutes before bedtime.
 In a small pot mix 2 pinches of ground nutmeg, a dash of ground cardamom and ground cinnamon in 8 oz. of whole organic dairy milk (Vata/Pitta) or nut almond milk (Kapha).
 Bring to a boil, remove from heat.
 Let it cool and drink it slowly.

 - 30 minutes before going to bed, take a shower, brush your teeth, and scrape your tongue.

 - Massage your feet.
 Blend 1-2 drops of Jatamamsi essential oil in half a tsp of almond, sesame or jojoba oil in the palm of your hand and massage your feet or have a loved one massage your feet

 - Practice being aware of your natural breath for a few minutes.

-- Lay down in your bed.
+- Practice being aware of your thoughts without engaging with them.
+Lay down in your bed.
 Let the thoughts flow in and out.
-Do not try to distract yourself from your own thoughts but rather become the observer your thoughts rather than the thinker.
-If after 30 minutes or so you’re still having trouble sleeping or if you wake up in the middle of the night, lay on your back and practice Yoga Nidra.
-Here's the link to my Yoga Nidra recording.
+Do not try to distract yourself from your own thoughts but rather become the observer of your thoughts rather than the thinker.

 Have yourself a restful sleep!